jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/EnhancementsDiscovery.md

 # Edge Case Discovery
 ## Instructions
-- Produce a table for each of the Required Outputs below.
+- Produce a table for the Required Output below.
-- Each table should contain information pulled directly from the source file.
+- The table should contain information pulled directly from the source file.
-- After the table(s) is produced, follow the instructions provided in Step 3 of the orchestrating prompt.
+- After the table is produced, follow the instructions provided in Step 3 of the orchestrating prompt.

 ### Required Outputs
 - Based on the attached Source File, create a table titled 'Edge Cases' with the following columns: